 When in Thailand you can find yourself on the go all the time.
 It is impractical to carry a huge tripod.
 Imagine trying to carry a tripod through the streets of central Bangkok?
 Or in the jungle?

-I have a small Gorillapod – it’s so useful!
+I have a small Gorillapod and it’s so useful!
 I used it in many places when I traveled to Thailand.
 This type of small tripod is portable – it can give you great stability in an instance.
 You can literally store it in your rucksack or camera bag and take it out when needed.
-It will serve you well for night shots of Bangkok, and long exposures of waterfalls etc.
+It will serve you well for night shots of Bangkok, and long exposures of waterfalls, etc.

 Related Post: Best Travel Tripods Compared

 2. Be Respectful When Taking Photos of Temples